indiehd/docs/domain-knowledge/BUSINESS-RULES.md

 To reopen the account, the `User` may simply log in again and confirm the intention to reopen the account.

-Account deletion, on the other hand, is implemented with "hard-deletion", so it is permanent and cannot be undone.
+`Account` deletion, on the other hand, is implemented with "hard-deletion", so it is permanent and cannot be undone.

 ### For Non-Artist/Label

-When a `User` that is not associated with an `Artist` or `Label`, the following objects are deleted *inside a transaction* (and in this order, to prevent foreign key failures):
+When a `User` is not associated with an `Artist` or `Label`, the following objects are deleted *inside a transaction* (and in this order, to prevent foreign key failures):